cv-bird/LSNet/README.md

 # Code
 The official repository of From Optimization to Network: A Low-Rank and Sparse-Aware Deep Unfolding Framework for Infrared Small Target Detection.
   ```
 The key package has been provided.
 Once the paper is accepted, we will release all the codes publicly.
+Please stay tuned for future updates.
   ```

 # Contact